tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

 With [Tini CLI](/cli), you can build UI packages for using locally in a project or as an sharable package for your entire organization.

-It also allows you to override the default bases, skins and components as well as develop your own theme families with your own design systems and private components.
+It also allows you to override the default bases, skins and elements as well as develop your own theme families with your own design systems and private elements.

 - **Step 1**: Config and build UI packages